FedML-AI/FedML/python/fedml/computing/scheduler/scheduler_entry/README.md

 computing:
   minimum_num_gpus: 1             # minimum # of GPUs to provision
   maximum_cost_per_hour: $1.75    # max cost per hour for your job per machine
+  allow_cross_cloud_resources: false # true, false
+  device_type: GPU              # options: GPU, CPU, hybrid

+framework_type: fedml         # options: fedml, deepspeed, pytorch, general
+task_type: train              # options: serve, train, dev-environment

+# Running entry commands on the server side which will be executed as the job entry point.
+# Support multiple lines, which can not be empty.
+server_job: |
+    echo "Hello, Here is the server job." echo "Current directory is as follows."
+    pwd
 ```

 You just need to customize the following config items.